TheGhostRoot/VisionPanelMaster/README.md

 - `Panel_Email` the email the panel will use to send messages to notify teh users.
 - `Email_Smtp_Server` by default is `"smtp.gmail.com:587"` ,
    but you can change it if you want to use other services.
 Format: "Address:Port"

+- `Verify_Email_File_Path` -> This is the path of the file that will be used as a template for sending custom emails.
+  For this example the email is about verifing your email.
+The name of the file will be the subject and the context of it will be the body of the email sent.
+  KEEP IN MIND!!!!
+This HTML has `/verify_code/` tag that will diplay the numbers to be verified.

+- As of `Verify_Email_File_Path` the rest of the emails work the same way.